anabaei/React/challenges/README.md

   * access among different browsing devices
   * Dont save sensitive info in it
   * has limited of 20-25
+  * User session tokens, authentication-related, language preference, themes
+  * User preferences or settings that need to persist across sessions.

 * `sessionStorage`
+  *  is scoped to the current tab or window and is cleared when the tab or window is closed.
   * data is available only on one tab and not share with other tabs/windows
   * 5-10MB
   * Not sent on each HTTP request to server
   * When tab close it is gone
   * Not good for long term data
+  * Shopping cart or form data during

+* No sensitive data at sessionStorage, or localStorage.

 #### User Cycle using token